yochaigal/cairn/hacks/fork-this.md

 4. Follow this [guide](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site) to enable github pages on the new repo.

-5. If you'd like to make changes to a local version of the website, follow this excellent guide by [David Schirduan](https://www.technicalgrimoire.com/david/2018/10/howto-markdown-blog).
+5. If you'd like to make changes to a local version of the website, take a look at the [submission guide](/submissions/submission-guide) for tips on git and markdown.

 ## Building the PDF in Affinity Publisher
 1. Download the trial of Affinity Publisher, and substitute the translation per word block.
 You will need to also sort spells and inventory items by name.